pedroalbanese/gostsum/README.md

   -r    Process directories recursively.
   -t string
         Target file/wildcard to generate hashsum list.
-  -v    Verbose mode. (for CHECK command)
+  -v    Verbose mode.
+(The exit code is always 0 in this mode)

 </pre>